 - Names and identification numbers of the assaulting police officers;

 - Medical reports, X-rays, and results of any medical test;

-- Statements of medical staff in respect of your condition at the time of reported incident;
+- Statements of medical staff in respect of your condition at the time of the reported incident;

 - Photographs of any visible injuries; and

-- Proof of payments of medical cost or all other costs incurred due to the assault.
+- Proof of payments of medical costs or all other costs incurred due to the assault.

 The Institution of Legal Proceedings Against Certain Organs of State Act 2002 requires the claimant who wishes to proceed against an organ of state to give notice to that entity within six months from the date on which the debt became due, setting out the facts giving rise to the debt and any particulars of the debt that are within the knowledge of the claimant.
 If they do not do so, the court may grant an application for condonation if it is satisfied that:

 - the debt has not been extinguished by prescription;

 - good cause exists for the failure of the creditor to comply with the notice requirements; and